The Wild Foodies of Philly

 FINE STINGING HAIRS

-– Wear gloves for plants that have fine stinging hairs, such as stinging nettle, wood nettle, and prickly pear.
+– Wear gloves for plants that have fine stinging hairs, such as stinging nettle and wood nettle which can be treated with plantain and/or jewelweed, and prickly pear whose fine hairs must be removed with tweezers.

 OXALIC ACID